 How can you treat headaches and red eyes caused by allergies?
 Antihistamines are a good start, preventing your body from triggering an allergic reaction.
 This can prevent both sinus and migraine headaches.
 An over-the-counter nasal spray – such as oxymetazoline or phenylephrine – has been proven to offer relief from rhinitis and sinusitis.
 This can relieve congestion, preventing a sinus headache from forming.

 Similarly, taking some pain medication can also help your headache disappear if it has already come about.

 If you don’t get enough sleep, you can very easily suffer from chronic headaches.
 There was a study in 2011 that looked at participants going through the sleep cycle.
-Those that didn’t get enough REM sleep were more prone to headaches the next morning.
-During the study, it was discovered that people with sleep deprivation create more proteins in the body that can lead to chronic pain and headaches.
+Those who didn’t get enough REM sleep were more prone to headaches the next morning.
+During the study, it was discovered that people with sleep deprivation create more proteins in the body which can lead to chronic pain and headaches.